gavollink/termread/VT_History.md

 The manual for the VT05 says in complies with
-`U.S. ASCII X3.15-1966`, which is a VERY early version of ASCII as it was still in flux during this time, so here are some outstanding characters this terminal uses that have non-ASCII meanings.
+`U.S. ASCII X3.15-1966`, which is a VERY early version of ASCII as it was still in flux during this time, so here are some outstanding characters this terminal uses that have meanings that do not comply with a modern ASCII definition.

 | Char | Action |
 |---|---|